-A graph is defined as a data structure that has a finite set of nodes also called vertices and edges.
+A graph is defined as a data structure with a finite set of nodes, also called vertices and edges.
 They are represented as an ordered pair in the form of G(V, E) where V(u,v) and E(u,v).
 The pair in V tells us that there are two vertices and pair in E tells us that there is an edge between u, v nodes of the graph.
 The edges also might have the cost of moving from vertex u, to v.
-Graphs are used to depict many real-life problems symbolically and help us to visualize the solution of the problem by designing the appropriate algorithm.
+Graphs are used to depict many real-life problems symbolically and help us visualize the problem’s solution by designing the appropriate algorithm.
 These are known to be mathematical structures.
 They are supposed to represent paired relationships among objects.
 A graph shows the flow of structures between entities.

 Below are the two components:

 - Root Node: We can say it as the starting point or ancestor of all the nodes in a graph.
 There are no ancestors to the root node.
 There is exactly one node which is called the root node.
 In general, the graph traversal starts from this root node.

 - Leaf Nodes: In a graph, having the number of nodes, we will find some nodes exist at the end level.
 They are called leaf nodes.
 They can have n number of incoming edges while no outgoing edges, and that they contain no successors.
 They only contain ancestor nodes.